aws-samples/serverless-patterns/apigw-rest-apigw-rest/README.md

 ## How it works

 This pattern creates a public Amazon API Gateway REST API endpoint that proxies two secondary API Gateway REST API endpoints.
-The primary gateway inserts a header that is validated by the secondary endpoints.
-Traffic is restricted to only requests coming through the orimary API.
+The primary gateway inserts an API Key that is validated by the secondary endpoints.
+Traffic is restricted to only requests coming through the primary API.
 This pattern allows centralized authorization, caching, throttling, and other API configurations.

 ## Testing